City of Lincoln Pentaqua Swimming Club

 Clubs vary considerably with some only catering for swimming teaching or for synchronised swimming, water polo, or diving.

-The late 1960s saw a growth in competitive swimming as a result of the introduction of the age group.
+The late 1960s saw a growth in competitive swimming as a result of the introduction of the age group swimming competitions.

 Our swimmers and coaches have progressed through the club to achieve in the world of aquatics.
-Pentaqua swimmers have been on the podium at major sporting events including the Olympics, and our coaching team has been involved at the highest levels of the sport.
+Pentaqua swimmers have been on the podium at major sporting events including the Olympics, and our coaching team has been involved at the highest levels of the sport and is passionate about using the latest scientific research to enhance the training programme and provide swimmers with the best opportunity to achieve their full potential.